invae/oscp_field_manual/docs/geopolitical_concepts.md

 ## treason - targeting the human element

-Humans are the weakpoint in most modern organizations.
+Humans are the weak point in most modern organizations.
 We abstract *treason* as a representation of an insider threat.
 This can be further abstracted to *reasons for which an individual's interests diverge from the organization's interests*.

 ### MICE

 > An acronym for memorizing some common motives for treason.

 - Money